 are not empowered to act as a representative

 You should keep written confirmation of the type of representation agreed between the agent and the principal.

 If an agent acts as a direct representative of the principal, the principal is solely liable for the customs debt.

-However, if the agent is the holder of the authorisation for a customs procedure (such as Inward Processing or a customs warehouse) that the goods have been placed under, they’ll be responsible for any debt arising as a result of:
+If the agent is the holder of the authorisation for a customs procedure (such as inward processing or a customs warehouse) that the goods have been placed under, they’ll be responsible for any debt owed as a result of: